Call 2012 || 1999 (India)

 Thomas has a diverse practice which spans public international law (in particular international trade law (WTO law) and investment treaty arbitration) as well as Chambers’ core practice areas of EU law and competition law.
 He also acts in international commercial arbitrations.

-Recent case highlights include acting for the CMA in its defence of the paroxtine “pay for delay” decision in the Competition Appeal Tribunal; acting for Gazprom in one of the world’s largest commercial arbitrations relating to transit of gas through Ukraine (where the sums in dispute exceed USD 80 billion); and acting for Bahrain in an inter-state WTO dispute concerning economic sanctions imposed on Qatar.
+Recent case highlights include acting for various airlines in the long-running Air Cargo cartel damages litigation in the English courts; acting for Gazprom in multi-billion dollar arbitrations relating to transit of gas through Ukraine; and acting for Bahrain in an inter-state WTO dispute concerning economic sanctions imposed on Qatar.

-Since the UK referendum Thomas is frequently asked to advise on Brexit-related issues.
+Since the 2016 referendum Thomas is frequently consulted by UK government departments on Brexit-related issues.
 His combined understanding of trade law, trade diplomacy and EU law allows him to provide sophisticated advice in this rapidly evolving area of law and policy.

 - Public International Law